 Start a Fund

-Michigan Gateway Community Foundation has developed several types of funds to meet donor and community needs.
-Our staff works with you and your adviser to help you determine which type is right for you.
+Michigan Gateway Community Foundation offers a variety of fund options designed to meet both donor goals and community needs.
+Our staff works closely with you and your advisor to help determine the fund type that best aligns with your charitable vision.

-Any fund can be permanent (endowed), long-term (allowing spending from the principal when appropriate), or temporary (allowing funds to be completely spent for grants within a specified time).
+Funds may be established as permanent (endowed), long-term (allowing spending from the principal when appropriate), or temporary (allowing the full balance to be granted within a specified timeframe), providing flexibility to match your philanthropic intentions.

 Types of Fund Agreements